-- The Wemos modules only support 2.4 GHz WiFi, and you should ensure that you have a solid signal wherever you plan to put the map.
+- The kit only supports 2.4 GHz WiFi, and you should ensure that you have a solid signal wherever you plan to put the map.

 - I’ve tested this to about 100 LEDs.
 It shouldn’t have much trouble handling any single sectional, but if you plan to use a much larger area let me know so I can test it ahead of time.